aklump/easy-perms/knowledge/pages/general/controller.md

 tags: ''
 -->

-## Controller and Configuration
+# Controller and Configuration

-1. As a matter of convention, I like to create an executable file as  _./bin/perms_ in any application I work on, as the single point of execution for correcting permission issues.
-With that in mind...
+> As a matter of convention, I like to create an executable file as  _./bin/perms_ in any application I work on, as the single point of action to assign proper file permissions.

-2. First, create the controller file:
+1. First, create the controller file:

    ```shell
    j a